These Are The World’s 10 Coolest Playgrounds

 Location: Valencia, Spain

 Parque Gulliver was inspired by Jonathan Swift’s Gulliver’s Travels, an 18th Century novel.
-The playground is built into a large sculpture that has many rounded edges for climbing and sliding.
-The park opened in 1990 and draws crowds of all ages.
+The playground is modeled as a large sculpture of Gulliver himself, depicting a scene in which the character is tied down by an army of tiny people, called the Lilliputians.
+The design allows for many rounded edges that are great for climbing and sliding and turns all its visitors into Gulliver’s little captors!
+The park opened in 1990, and draws crowds of all ages to this day.

 3. Neptune Park